UpekHansaja/TypeScript-NodeJS-Setup/README.md

 ***

 ##### Personal thought :
-Personally I prefer to proceed with the second method but it may vary depent on the situation which how we should apply based on the project scope or the tech-stack prefered to use for the project.
+I prefer to proceed with the second method but it may vary depending on the situation and how we should apply based on the project scope or the tech stack preferred to use for the project.
 Thanks & Regards...